 In 2009, Drs.
 Kraft and Westman7 from Duke University described the case of a 70 year old woman with schizophrenia who had been diagnosed with the disorder since age 17.
 She had daily auditory and visual hallucinations.
 After starting a ketogenic, low-carbohydrate diet, she had complete resolution of her hallucinations for over one year, despite at least 3 episodes of breaking her diet.

-Most recently, in 2017, I published a research article in Schizophrenia Research8 describing two case studies of people with schizoaffective disorder who both experienced dramatic reductions in their symptoms when they were in ketosis on the ketogenic diet.
+Most recently, in 2017, our own Chris Palmer, MD published a research article in Schizophrenia Research8 describing two case studies of people with schizoaffective disorder who both experienced dramatic reductions in their symptoms when they were in ketosis on the ketogenic diet.
 They each experienced improvement in both positive and negative symptoms, meaning their hallucinations and delusions were significantly reduced, and they felt improved mood, energy, and motivation, and improved social functioning.
 Both of these patients had tried numerous standard treatments, including multiple antipsychotic medications, including clozapine (often considered the “gold standard” treatment of last resort), and the woman had also tried an extended course of electroconvulsive therapy (ECT or in the old days referred to as “electric shock treatments”), and none of these treatments had produced improvement to the degree they experienced with the ketogenic diet.

 Remission dependent on ketone levels

 Interestingly, when each of them stopped the diet, they experienced a relapse of psychotic symptoms, and then the symptoms remitted or declined again when they resumed the ketogenic diet.
-I should add that these patients were doing a strict ketogenic diet, NOT the popular weight loss version of the diet.
+These patients were doing a strict ketogenic diet, NOT the popular weight loss version of the diet.
 Ketone levels were directly correlated with symptom improvement.
 Finally, on top of dramatic symptom improvement, they also both lost significant amounts of weight (the male patient lost more than 110 pounds), had improvements in other health risk factors (such as cholesterol and triglyceride levels), and have kept off the weight for over two years now!

 Should people with schizophrenia try the ketogenic diet on their own?